What is the Difference Between a Policy and Process? [+ Examples]

 Turkstra Lumber was doing well.
 In fact, they’d been in business for 70 years (since 1953), providing excellent service to their customers.

-But Jamie, a business intelligence and lean Six Sigma expert at the company, wasn’t satisfied with the results they had so far.
+But Jamie, a business intelligence and Lean Six Sigma expert at the company, wasn’t satisfied with the team’s results so far.
 He believed the team could be more efficient and that it was possible to unify all the team’s efforts to get more consistent results.

 So he tasked an MBA intern at the company to find a suitable alternative to the cobbled-together Excel solution they already used.
 The intern found SweetProcess and told Jamie about it.